Our impact

 Alumni impact

-City Year's 34,000 alumni are increasingly taking on leadership roles and making significant contributions as leaders who can mobilize diverse groups to tackle complex challenges across a range of professional fields.
+City Year's 34,000 alumni are increasingly taking on leadership roles and making significant contributions as leaders who can mobilize groups to tackle complex challenges across a range of professional fields.

 Download the report